SAP-samples/teched2025-DA160/exercises/ex3/README.md

 2. SAP Datasphere: Fill the permission table to maintain data access control.

 To maintain Data Access Control for the installed Intelligent Application, open the Data Builder and open the `Central Permissions Table` in the space `SAP_S4H`.
 You can upload the permissions in the form of a CSV file.
-For a sample CSV file, you can find it in the repository: [A sample Data Access Control file](other/WciAuthorizationList_set.csv). <br/>
+For a sample CSV file, you can find it in the repository: [A sample Data Access Control permissions file](other/WciAuthorizationList_set.csv). <br/>
 ![IA_EditDAC](images/IA_Dac1.png)<br/>
 ![IA_EditDACUsers](images/IA_Dac2.png)<br/>